Professorships

 Benefactor: Anna J. Magee*

 Dr. Gregary Marhefka is the Director of Jefferson’s Medical Cardiovascular Intensive Care Unit and sees patients in the Jefferson Heart Institute.
 His clinical work with critically ill heart patients mirrors his teaching work with students, residents, and fellows in our Sidney Kimmel Medical College.
-After earning with his undergraduate degree from Penn State University and medical degree at Sidney Kimmel Medical College, Dr. Marhefka moved onto an internal medicine internship and residency at the National Naval Medical Center.
+After earning his undergraduate degree from Penn State University and medical degree at Sidney Kimmel Medical College, Dr. Marhefka moved onto an internal medicine internship and residency at the National Naval Medical Center.
 Dr. Marhefka honorably served as an active duty combat physician in Iraq before returning to Jefferson in 2005 for fellowship training in Cardiovascular Medicine.
 He completed his cardiovascular disease fellowship at Thomas Jefferson University Hospital and joined as faculty in 2008.

 Benefactor: Multiple Benefactors